captain0xff/SDL-android-manual-build/README.md

 3. Modify the paths in script as per your project and setup.
 4. Build and install the apk with `./build.sh --deploy`.

 ## Known Issues
-Currently changing the **package name** is not allowed as SDL hardcodes org.libsdl.app in its sources.
-If the package name is modified either through the scripts or directly in the AndroidManifest.xml the app will crash as it will not be able to find org.libsdl.app.SDLActivity